audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 #### Empty String <a href="#empty_string" id="empty_string"></a>

-An empty string may be used as a "null return", which means that the plug-in returns nothing, and no error.
+An empty string may be used as a "null return", which means that the plugin returns nothing, and no error.
 An example use would be if you wish to process only the first selected track.

 ```lisp
 ;; Example: Apply a function "process" to